-Within these overall, goals different scientific approaches to QC will play a variety of roles: it is expected that one or more approaches will emerge that will actually attain these goals.
-Other approaches may not but will instead play other vitally important roles, such as offering better scalability potential in the post-2012 era or exploring different ways to implement quantum logic, that will be essential to the desired development of the field as a whole.
-It was the unanimous opinion of the Technology Experts Panel that it is too soon to attempt to identify a smaller number of potential "winners;" the ultimate technology may not have even been invented yet.
-Considerable evolution of and hybridization between approaches has already taken place and should be expected to continue in the future, with existing approaches being superceded by even more promising ones.
+Within these overall goals, different scientific approaches to QC will play a variety of roles: it is expected that one or more approaches will emerge that will actually attain these goals.
+Other approaches may not-but will instead play other vitally important roles, such as offering better scalability potential in the post-2012 era or exploring different ways to implement quantum logic, that will be essential to the desired development of the field as a whole.
+It was the unanimous opinion of the Technology Experts Panel (TEP) that it is too soon to attempt to identify a smaller number of potential "winners;" the ultimate technology may not have even been invented yet.
+Considerable evolution of and hybridization between approaches has already taken place and should be expected to continue in the future, with existing approaches being superseded by even more promising ones.

 A second function of the roadmap is to allow informed decisions about future directions to be made by tracking progress and elucidating interrelationships between approaches, which will assist researchers to develop synergistic solutions to obstacles within any one approach.
 To this end, the roadmap presents a "mid-level view" that segments the field into the different scientific approaches and provides a simple graphical representation using a common set of criteria and metrics to capture the promise and characterize progress towards the high-level goals within each approach.
 A "detailed-level view" incorporates summaries of the state-of-play within each approach, provides a timeline for likely progress, and attempts to capture its role in the overall development of the field.
 A summary provides some recommendations for moving toward the desired goals.
-The panel members developed this first version of the QC roadmap from the La Jolla meeting and five follow-up meetings held in conjunction with the annual ARO/ARDA/NSA/NRO Quantum Computing Program Review (QCPR) in Nashville, Tennessee, USA, in August 2002.
-It will be a living document that will be updated annually; it is expected that there will be significant changes in both content and structure.
+The panel members developed the first version of the QC roadmap from the La Jolla meeting and five follow-up meetings held in conjunction with the annual ARO/ARDA/NSA/NRO Quantum Computing Program Review (QCPR) in Nashville, Tennessee, USA, in August 2002.
+The present (version 2.0) update was developed out of a further four meetings at the August 2003 QCPR; the roadmap will continue to be updated annually.

-The quantum computer science test-bed destination that we envision in this roadmap will open up fascinating, powerful new computational capabilities: for evaluating quantum algorithm performance; allowing quantum simulations to be performed; and for investigating alternative architectures, such as networked quantum subprocessors.
+The quantum computer-science test-bed destination that we envision in this roadmap will open up fascinating, powerful new computational capabilities: for evaluating quantum-algorithm performance; allowing quantum simulations to be performed; and for investigating alternative architectures, such as networked quantum subprocessors.
 The journey to this destination will lead to many new scientific and technological developments with potential societal and economic benefits.
 Quantum systems of unprecedented complexity will be created and controlled, potentially leading to greater fundamental understanding of how classical physics emerges from a quantum world, which is as perplexing and as important a question today as it was when quantum mechanics was invented.
 We can foresee that these QC capabilities will lead into an era of "quantum machines" such as atomic clocks with increased precision with benefits to navigation, and "quantum enhanced" sensors.
 Quantum light sources will be developed that will be enabling technologies for other applications such as secure communications, and singleatom doping techniques will be developed that will open up important applications in the semiconductor industry.
 We anticipate that there will be considerable synergy with nanotechnology and spintronics.
 The journey ahead will be challenging but it is one that will lead to unprecedented advances in both fundamental scientific understanding and practical new technologies.